Harry Champion: Personal life

 On 30 November 1889, at St Peter's Church, Hackney, Champion married Sarah Potteweld (1869–1928), who accompanied him on many of his tours.
 They had three sons and a daughter.
 In 1914, Champion moved from the east end to 520 West Green Road, South Tottenham.
 Towards the later part of his life he lived at 161 Great Cambridge Road, Tottenham.
 By late 1941 he was admitted to The London Clinic, St. Marylebone.

-He died there on 14 January 1942 and was buried alongside his wife (who predeceased him) in St Marylebone cemetery, East Finchley.
+He died there on 14 January 1942 and was buried alongside his wife (who predeceased him) in St Marylebone Cemetery, now titled East Finchley Cemetery, East Finchley, north London.